 Meanwhile, the social media landscape is growing.
 It’s not just Facebook, LinkedIn and Twitter anymore.
 Now we have Instagram, TikTok and more on the horizon.
 Not to mention YouTube, which isn’t quite social media but does account for a massive share of online video views.
 All offer paid social media ad opportunities alongside organic posting options.

-But when it comes to social advertising, the biggest challenge is making sure you’re spending money in the right places.
-Making sense of paid social isn’t a one-size-fits-all game.
-How do you determine the best channels to invest in as a company?
+With so many platforms to choose from, the biggest challenge is making sure you’re spending money in the right places.
+You want a positive return on investment, but how do you decide which channels to invest in?

 Paid social campaigns typically break down into one of three goals:

 - Brand Awareness: You want your video to reach as many people as possible to tell them what you’re offering and how it can meet their needs.
 This is a smart goal if your business is new or not yet well known.
 In fact, without brand awareness, the other goals are harder to reach.

 - Driving Traffic To Your Website: You want people to visit your website so they can access more content or explore your offer.
 This is a smart goal if you already have good brand awareness.
 If you make your video and your offer interesting enough, this goal is attainable.
 Just make sure you have a strong call to action built into your video so viewers know what to do next.

 - Lead Generation: You want people to sign up for a webinar, subscribe to your content, or request more information.
 This can be a hard sell on social media since your ads are being served to people who might not know who you are.
 They may be focused on consuming the content they came to see and consider your video a distraction or even an annoyance.

 You can overcome this barrier by getting really specific with ad targeting.
 Make sure you know exactly who should see your video, then place your ad in front of these people.

 Who Is Your Audience?